- Uptime: 99.99%

 On one end, it serves to block incoming threats.
 Scalahosting boasts its SShield can block 99.998% of attacks.

 One advantage of the system is that it gives you ample time to fix any malicious activity (in case your server does get infected).
 Instead of immediately shutting down your website, it will send you a detailed report.
-This gives you the best chance to fix the issue without damage to yourself.
+This gives you the best chance to fix the issue without going offline.

 You might expect this from every host, but I’ve seen providers panic and shut down a site at first sight of malware.
 It’s helpful that Scala only takes appropriate measures instead of causing unnecessary damage.